Nyabsi/blog/blogs/pico-4-ultra-review.md

 This article is more of an overview and review of the device, what it is capable of and what I like about it as well as the things that could still be improved upon.
 It's an amazing device with some less so amazing quirks.

+> [!NOTE]
+> This review is written as of PicoOS 5.13.3 software update, the device receives regular updates, some of the mentioned issues/limitations may be invalid in the future.

 ## Specs

 Let's begin with specs, I won't bore you with the technical details, however I will quickly write about topics such as Optics, Image Quality, Processor and so on.